chingjin/chingjin.github.io/how_to_use.md

 ### Write contents
 Contents should be filled after the front matter.
 Follow the basic `markdown` syntax to fill in the contents.

+## Deploy
+After making the changes, simply push it to `git` which will automatically trigger new build for the website.